mevlutcelik/mevlutcelik/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻, Blogger ✍️
+I'm a Software Developer 💻
 </h2>

 I like the whole process of developing innovative websites.
 When designing my websites, I take care that they are Responsive, Accessible, SEO-Compliant, and High-Performance.